Lukabratzee/videogame-barcode-scanner/README.md

 Remember to change the IP's in the shortcut to IP running the application.
 ## FAQ

-## CHROMEDRIVER 114 VERSION NO WORKY
+## CHROMEDRIVER 114/xxx VERSION NO WORKY

-Define where Chromedriver is `i.e /opt/homebrew/bin/chromedriver`
+Define where Chromedriver is `i.e /opt/homebrew/bin/chromedriver` for Mac w/ brew package manager Run this: `pip uninstall undetected-chromedriver webdriver-manager` `pip install undetected-chromedriver webdriver-manager`

-Run this: `bashpip uninstall undetected-chromedriver webdriver-manager` `pip install undetected-chromedriver webdriver-manager`
+Issue arises from olde rversions of selenium.
+At time of writing 4.23.1 works.
+May be liable to break again due to how Chrome and ChromeDriver updated and get out of sync.